Electricity efficient at home

 - For solid plate stoves, bring food to boil on high/max, then turn down to simmer until ready (or switch off and allow the latent heat to finish cooking).

-- Boil water in a kettle instead of heating up water in a pot on the stove.
+- Boil water in a kettle instead of using a pot on the stove to get hot water.

 - Soak beans, lentils, samp and the like in cold water overnight.
 This will save several hours of cooking.

 - Don’t cook food for longer than necessary.

 - Use a pressure cooker.